Dry Eye Treatment

 Each time you blink, your eye gets covered by a tear film.
 This tear film consists of three layers:

 - An oily layer produced by the meibomian glands.
 These glands produce oil that prevents tears from drying too quickly.

 - A watery layer produced by the lacrimal glands.
 These glands produce water that washes away particles from the eyes.

 - A mucus layer produced in the conjunctiva.
 The conjunctiva produces mucus that helps spread the watery layer over the surface of the eye, keeping it moist.

 If these three layers are out of balance or if your eyes are not producing enough tears, it leads to dry eyes.

 Need Dry Eye Treatment?
 Cohen Eye Associates Is Your Clear Choice for Better Vision

 Without treatment, dry eye symptoms can eventually damage your cornea and impair your vision.
 Our doctors, ophthalmologist Bruce Cohen, MD, and optometrist Kathryn Noonan, OD, are highly regarded and experienced eye care professionals in the St. Louis area.
 They're experts at prescribing and implementing the most up-to-date dry eye treatments.

 Schedule Your Consultation

 If your eyes are always red, burning, itching, or watering, contact Cohen Eye Associates today, either online or by phone.
 We've made it quick and easy to set up an informative dry eye consultation.
+If you have questions, you can also email our office.
 Our doctors look forward to meeting you and discussing treatments at our comfortable and modern St. Louis, MO, office.